 - Open each of the jars and stir the lemon curd with a fork or very small whisk until it comes together and is creamy.
 Continue until all jars have been stirred.

-- After jars are cooled enough to touch, place them in the fridge to firm up more.
+- After jars are cooled enough to touch, place the lids back on.
+Place jars in the fridge to firm up more.